Nikolay Stankov

-Nikolay Stankov (Николай Станков; born 11 December 1984 in Varna) is a Bulgarian footballer who plays as a midfielder.
-He is 1.70 m tall and weighs 66 kg.
+Nikolay Stankov (Николай Станков; born 11 December 1984) is a Bulgarian footballer who played as a midfielder.

 Career

 Born in Varna Stankov started to play football in local club Cherno More.
 He made his debut on 11 September 2004 in a match against Pirin Blagoevgrad as a 73rd min substitute.
-Stankov played 8 matches in 2004-05 season.
+Stankov played 8 matches in 2004–05 season.

 In 2006 Stankov signed with PFC Nesebar.
 One year later he joined Kaliakra Kavarna.
 From summer 2007 to December 2009 he played for Minyor Pernik.
-With this team he was promoted to the Bulgarian first division during the 2007-08 season after a play-off against Kaliakra.
+With this team he was promoted to the Bulgarian first division during the 2007–08 season after a play-off against Kaliakra.
 On 29 September 2008 Stankov scored his first goal in A PFG against Spartak Varna.
 He scored goal in 85th minute.
 The result of the match was a 3:1 win for Minyor.

 On 15 January 2009 Stankov signed with Beroe Stara Zagora.